Founded 1908 · NYSE: GM · CIK 1467858 · Inc. Delaware (post-2009 New GM)

 November 19, 2023.
 Kyle Vogt, Cruise co-founder and CEO since 2013, resigned.
 An email to employees described the resignation in personal terms; no operational reason was cited.
 Mo Elshenawy, then EVP of Engineering, was named President and CTO; Craig Glidden was named Chief Administrative Officer of Cruise (continuing concurrently as GM's General Counsel).
 Subsequent months produced additional senior departures across 2024 as the subsidiary worked through the post-incident reset.

 December 10, 2024.
 General Motors announced it would no longer fund Cruise's robotaxi-development work, citing “the considerable time and resources that would be needed to scale the business, along with an increasingly competitive robotaxi market.”
 The remaining technical work was folded back into GM's ADAS and Super Cruise stack; the residual Cruise organization was integrated into the GM parent.
-The company projected the restructuring would lower spending by more than $1 billion annually after completion (expected in the first half of 2025).
 The cumulative investment in Cruise over the multi-year history of the subsidiary was widely reported to have exceeded $10 billion before the wind-down.

 Leadership-cohort impact.
 The wind-down produced material reorganization at the GM parent.
-The board's strategy committee oversaw the wind-down execution; Cruise-aligned senior GM officers either transitioned to other GM roles (Glidden remained GM's General Counsel and added the Chief Administrative Officer title; the broader Cruise leadership cohort was offered GM roles or departed) or left the company; the cumulative impact on the GM officer roster shows up in the Section 16 reporting trail of post-proxy Item 5.02 8-Ks through 2024 and into 2025.
+The board's strategy committee oversaw the wind-down execution; Cruise-aligned senior GM officers either transitioned to other GM roles (Craig Glidden, who had stepped down as GM General Counsel in July 2024 to become EVP and Strategic Advisor concentrating on Cruise, served as Cruise President and CAO through the wind-down; the broader Cruise leadership cohort was offered GM roles or departed) or left the company; the cumulative impact on the GM officer roster shows up in the Section 16 reporting trail of post-proxy Item 5.02 8-Ks through 2024 and into 2025.
 The page does not enumerate every individual departure; the December 2024 GM press release and contemporaneous reporting in NYT, WSJ, Bloomberg, Reuters, The Verge, and TechCrunch are the primary sources for the cohort-level impact.

 Strategic context.
 Cruise's wind-down ended GM's separate-subsidiary approach to autonomy and consolidated the company's autonomy investment in the Super Cruise hands-off-but-eyes-on highway ADAS system that has been rolling out across the Cadillac, Chevrolet, and GMC vehicle lines since 2017.
 The December 2024 decision is the strategic counterpoint to Tesla's autonomy posture, which has remained inside the main company throughout.
 The two approaches now sit as the two extremes of the major-US-automaker autonomy-strategy spectrum — Tesla's vertically-integrated everything-inside model on one end, GM's hands-off-ADAS-only-after-killing-the-subsidiary model on the other.